Alsea Falls Recreation Site

 The town of Alpine offers a community center, church, food and drink.
 Monroe, which is only five more miles from Alpine, offers a post office, gas, food, church, a library, a park, a school, and shopping.

 Alsea Falls has 16 campsites, 22 day-use sites, a camp host, water, restrooms, trails, and is only about 45 minutes from Corvallis.
-For more site information, contact the Marys Peak Recreation Office at 541-265-8338.
+For more site information or permitted events, contact the Salem District Office at (503) 375-5646.

 East access: From Corvallis, take Hwy 99W south 15 miles.
 Turn west on Alpine Road and drive to the town of Alpine.
 Continue along Alpine Road 9 miles to Alsea Falls Campground.
 West access: travel Hwy 34 south from Philomath to the town Alsea.
 Turn south, travel on Alsea Deadwood Hwy 1 mile to the South Fork Road which then connects with the South Fork Alsea Access Road.